ABC7 presents the 8th annual Grand Park + The Music Center's 4th of July Block Party: Home Edition

-The first hour of the highly popular celebration will air Saturday July 4, 7:00 p.m. - 8:00 p.m. on ABC7.
-Viewers can also stream the first hour live on abc7.com and ABC7's Connected TV Apps.
+The first hour of the highly popular celebration will air Saturday at 7 p.m. on ABC7.
+Viewers can also stream the first hour live on this page, abc7.com/watch and ABC7's connected TV apps.

 The special will simulcast on L.A.
-County's public access Channel 36 and will continue with expanded programming streamed from 8:00 p.m. - 10:00 p.m. on Grand Park's and The Music Center's digital channels.
+County's public access Channel 36 and will continue with expanded programming from 8 p.m. to 10 p.m. on Grand Park's and The Music Center's digital channels.

 The event is hosted by ABC7 Eyewitness News anchor Coleen Sullivan, who will be joined throughout the special by Eyewitness Newsmakers' host Adrienne Alpert, and community journalists' Sophie Flay, Ashley Mackey and Eric Resendiz.